-As Howard Hanna’s 2018 Open House Event approaches, here are some tips for hosting a successful open house!
+As Howard Hanna’s 2019 Big Even open house events approach, here are some tips for hosting a successful open house!

 Utilize Available Technology and Tools

 Most buyers begin their home search online, so it’s increasingly important to advertise and promote your listings with a professional online presence.
 Captivate your audience where they spend most of their time – on the internet.
 Make sure your listing has open house info on HowardHanna.com.

 Don’t forget to promote through flyers, emails, invitations, phone calls, newspaper advertisements, yard signs, billboards, postcards, and word of mouth!
 Reach out to previous open house attendees and clients.
 The more you promote and advertise your open house, the more people will hear about it and visit.